mpbron/allib-chao-experiments/README.md

 ## Reading the results

 In the specified `results` directory (e.g., `./results/`), the raw results of a run are stored.
-For each run, a PDF file is generated as well as a Python object containing the raw data that generated the plot.
+For each run, a PDF file and a Python object containing the raw data that generated the plot are generated.
-This object is stored in `pickle` form (file extension `.pkl`), which can be read by using the `pickle` library, which is included in the Python standard library.
+This object is stored in `pickle` form (file extension `.pkl`), which can be read using the `pickle` library, which is included in the Python standard library.

 With the script `scripts/readdata.py`, the raw results of all run can be aggregated in a single Pandas DataFrame.
 This script can be run as